 In the Forge and Smith example, these three searches have informational intent.
 The first is obvious, because the searcher has asked why digital marketing is important.
 Our blog post on why you should invest in digital marketing strategy ranks first for that query!

 The other two searches don’t include the words ‘how to’ or ‘what is’, but Google understands that the person wants to learn more on those topics – and that two of our other blog posts satisfy the need, so they should rank highly.

 The key to this type of search intent lies within the name: transACTIONal.
 The person wants to take action right away.
-These can apply to B2C products, or B2B services and resources.
+These can apply to B2C products, B2B services and resources, or charitable donations.

 - Transactional searches can include the brand name of a product, such as ‘Nike women’s running shoes’

 - They can also include keywords like ‘how’ or ‘where’, such as ‘where to buy cowboy boots near me’ or ‘how much is a Samsung Galaxy S20’

 - Non-profit transactional searches might include queries like ‘where to donate clothing near me’ or ‘donate to local charity’

 - How searches are deemed transactional versus navigational or informational comes down to context – a person searching ‘buy cowboy boots’ or ‘cowboy boots near me’ is clearly shopping and not studying the history of Western footwear

 - Directions to a store are also considered transactional intent, because although someone could be Googling the route for their first day of work, the majority of searchers want to visit the store to buy something